An Introduction to Sulfiding of Hydrotreating Catalysts

 After a hydrotreater or hydrocracker reactor is loaded with fresh catalyst, the activation step, referred to as “sulfiding”, is accomplished by reacting the metal oxides with hydrogen sulfide (H2S) in the presence of hydrogen.
 This process is often referred to as “presulfiding” since the sulfiding process is carried out prior to resuming operation of the hydrotreating unit.

 The Sulfiding Process

 The sulfiding process involves passing feed spiked with a sulfiding agent over the catalyst bed in a carefully controlled procedure that includes several temperature holds.
-As the feed and spiking agent are heated in the presence of hydrogen, the sulfur compound will readily decompose to form the H2S required to complete the sulfiding reactions.
+As the feed and sulfur spiking agent are heated in the presence of hydrogen and the catalyst, the sulfur compound will readily decompose to form the H2S required to complete the sulfiding reactions.

 The sulfiding agents most commonly used by refiners today are dimethyl disulfide (DMDS) and tertiary-butyl polysulfide (TBPS).
 DMDS is used in the majority of sulfiding applications due to its higher sulfur content (68% vs. 54%) and lower cost.
 It also decomposes in two steps, reducing the chance of reactor exotherms that can result from sulfiding reactions.
 TBPS is used in some cases where a lower decomposition temperature is desirable or methane make is an issue.
 Note that these decompostion temperatures only apply when the chemical is in the presence of a hydrotreating catalyst.
 Without a catalyst present, thermal decomposition of DMDS to H2S will not occur until the temperature exceeds 1000F.
 The table below compares the two most commonly used sulfiding agents.